rbardaji/rbardaji.github.io/README.md

         - <a href="https://www.raspberrypi.com/" target="_blank">Raspberry Pi</a>
         - <a href="https://fritzing.org/" target="_blank">Fritzing</a>
         - <a href="https://git-scm.com/" target="_blank">Git</a>, <a href="https://github.com/" target="_blank">GitHub</a> and <a href="https://gitlab.com/" target="_blank">GitLab</a>
-    - Programming languages used for the developments:
+    - Programming languages I used for the developments:
         - C
-    - Communication technologies used for the developments:
+    - Communication technologies I used for the developments:
         - LoRa, LoRaWan
         - <a href="https://www.sigfox.com/" target="_blank">SigFox</a>
         - Wifi, Bluetooth
         - <a href="https://www.iridium.com/" target="_blank">Iridium</a> and <a href="https://www.iridium.com/products/rock-seven-rockblock-plus/" target="_blank">RockBlock+</a>
 - Software developer
     - Most notable archivement: I have been leading the development of several software tools for operating scientific instrumentation and analyzing data, including tools for both computer devices and smartphones and tablets.
-    - Programming languages used for the developments:
+    - Programming languages I used for the developments:
         - <a href="https://www.python.org/" target="_blank">Python</a>
         - Java
         - HTML, CSS, JavaScript